Nocturne Team

 Jenna Harvie

-Jenna (she/her) joined the Nocturne board in early 2021 after being an ardent attendee since the festival began in 2008.
-She grew up in Montreal and Ottawa, and she has called K’jipuktuk/Halifax home for the last 15 years after moving to study English and Creative Writing at the University of King’s College and then Computer Science at Dalhousie.
-At King’s/Dal, she worked on three literary publications, the campus paper, and the web team.
-Jenna currently spends her days writing and editing, and her evenings working on her own fiction (horror), editing for a charity publisher, freelancing, volunteering, and working on her own art practice (painting and photography).
-She brings over a decade of communications experience to the role and is both proud and excited to support the local arts community.
+Jenna (she/her) joined the Nocturne board in early 2021 as the Communications Director after being an ardent attendee since the festival began in 2008.
+She grew up in Montreal and Ottawa, and she has called K’jipuktuk/Halifax home since 2007 after moving to study English and Creative Writing at the University of King’s College and then Computer Science at Dalhousie.
+Jenna currently spends her days writing and editing, and her evenings working on her own fiction (horror, sci fi, fantasy), editing for a charity publisher, freelancing, volunteering, and working on her own art practice (writing, painting, and photography).
+She brings over a decade of communications and management experience to the team and is both proud and excited to continue supporting the local arts community as Chair.

 [email protected]